tyler-markvluwer/lesson1-developer-tools/README.md

 ### fn + f5:
 This will sort the text that is selected.
 This is particularly useful for sorting import statements which is common practice in many companies.
 ### Add more of your own here!
 I'm sure I forgot some...
+Checkout lesson2 for a dedicated lesson on using the terminal.